Four businesspeople looking at a laptop

 • Rotating team members across different projects

-• Creating mentor-mentee partnerships that go both ways
+• Creating two-way mentor-mentee partnerships

 • Assigning diverse teams to client accounts